St. Vith: History

+American soldiers of the 117th Infantry Regiment, Tennessee National Guard, part of the 30th Infantry Division, move past a destroyed American M5A1 "Stuart" tank on their march to recapture the town of St. Vith during the Battle of the Bulge, January 1945.

 An important road and railway junction, St. Vith was fought over in the 1944 Battle of the Bulge during World War II.
 The United States Army defended the town against German assault for a few days, delaying the German attack plan, before eventually being forced to retreat.
 Once it was captured by German forces, the town was bombed by the US Army Air Forces on 25 and 26 December 1944 and by RAF Bomber Command with 300 aircraft on 26 December.
 St. Vith was mostly destroyed during the ground battle and subsequent air attack.
 American forces retook the town on January 23, 1945.
 The only pre-war architecture remaining is the Büchel Tower.

 St. Vith is the setting for Michael Oren's novel, Reunion, concerning a fictional reunion of an American battalion which participated in the Battle of the Bulge.